-Split PoV plotlines
+Split viewpoint plotlines

 Every story that features multiple point of view characters (who are not in close physical proximity) will require a tool to help organize what is happening in several places at once.
-As the individual scenes each plot-branch contains can vary considerably in how quickly time is passing, you will need to keep track of each simultaneously-occurring scene in the overall scheme of your plot to avoid continuity issues when merging them back together.
+As the individual scenes comprising each plot-branch can vary considerably in how quickly time is passing, you will need to keep track of each simultaneously occurring scene in the overall scheme of your plot to avoid continuity issues when merging them back together.
 Your master timeline should contain a separate field for each PoV character in your novel, except for when they are located near another PoV character and the experiences of the group are already being reported to your reader.